Read the latest US beef market report - 19 November 2014

 The US remains one of the world's largest beef importers.In 2013, US beef imports reached 1.021 million tonnes cwt (717,250 tonnes swt) – the largest volume since 2010.

 Find out more about the North American beef market in the North America Beef Red Meat Market Report

-Canada is Australia's 12th largest beef export market (in terms of volume), with shipments in 2012 reaching 15,661 tonnes swt, valued at about A$39 million FOB.
+Canada is Australia's 10th largest beef export market (in terms of volume), with shipments in 2013 reaching 17,898 tonnes swt, valued at about A$77 million FOB.

-Australian beef exports to Canada in 2012 increased 54% on 2011 shipments – the highest volumes since the detection of the US BSE in 2003, but remained 46% below exports in 2003.
-The year-on-year growth in exports to the market was assisted by strong demand for manufacturing beef, as the Canadian cattle slaughter declined.
-Following years of severely drought and resultant cow herd liquidation, improved seasonal conditions in 2012 saw Canadian producers started rebuilding herd.
-Canadian cow slaughter in 2012 declined significantly from previous years.
+Australian beef exports to Canada in 2012 increased 14% on 2012 shipments – the highest volumes since the detection of the US BSE in 2003.
+The year-on-year growth in exports to the market was assisted by strong demand for manufacturing beef, as Canadian cattle slaughter declined.
+Following years of severe drought and resultant cow herd liquidation, improved seasonal conditions in 2012 and 2013 saw Canadian producers start rebuilding the national herd.

 Frozen grassfed beef makes up a majority of Australian beef sent to Canada.
-Similar to exports to the US, Australian manufacturing beef exports to Canada made up 69% of total Australian beef shipments to Canada in 2012.
+Australian manufacturing beef exports to Canada made up 80% of total Australian beef shipments to Canada in 2013.

 Canada’s beef quota

-Australia exports beef to Canada under a Tariff rate quota of 35,000 tonnes swt in 2013.
-Australia was the third largest source of imported beef in Canada in 2012, following the US and New Zealand.
-Australia is expected to be a more prominent supplier in the Canadian market in 2013, although volumes will remain below the 35,000 tonne Tariff rate quota.
+Australia exports beef to Canada under a tariff rate quota of 35,000 tonnes swt in 2014.
+Australia was the second largest source of imported beef in Canada in 2013, following the US and ahead of New Zealand.
+Australia is expected to be a more prominent supplier in the Canadian market in 2014, although volumes will remain below the 35,000 tonne Tariff rate quota.